Future of Hackney skate park 'in doubt'

 "It also requires maintenance, as all outdoor wooden ramps do."

 "So far I have had to keep taking on other work to keep on top of things.
-I am going to spend the next few months applying for funding and contacting possible sponsors, and see how much I can raise."'New city'
+I am going to spend the next few months applying for funding and contacting possible sponsors, and see how much I can raise."